-But certain states have contributed more than others to elevating — or decreasing — stress levels in the U.S. WalletHub compared the 50 states and the District of Columbia across 38 key indicators of stress to determine the places to avoid and achieve a more relaxing life.
-Our data set ranges from average hours worked per week to personal bankruptcy rate to share of adults getting adequate sleep.
-Read on for our findings, expert insight from a panel of researchers and our full methodology.
+WalletHub compared the 50 states across 41 key indicators of stress to determine the places to avoid and achieve a more relaxing life.
+Our data set ranges from average hours worked per week to the personal bankruptcy rate to the share of adults getting adequate sleep.

 Most Stressed States

 |Overall Rank (1=Most Stressed)||State||Total Score||Work-Related Stress||Money-Related Stress||Family-Related Stress||Health- & Safety-Related Stress|

 Note: With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that state, where a rank of 1 represents the worst conditions for that metric category.

 For the best ways to cope with negative stressors, we turned to a panel of experts.
 You can read their bios and thoughts on the following key questions below.

 - What tips do you have for fighting stress without spending money?

 - What steps can people take to reduce stressing over finances?